ymath-io/ymath.io/content/courses/exponents/properties/power-to-a-power/index.md

 In $(x^a)^b$, there are $b$ groups of $``\left(x^a\right)"$s being multiplied together.
 This makes a total of $ab$ $``x"$s multiplied together.
 Therefore, $(x^a)^b=x^{ab}$.

 ## Warnings
 Recall from the first lesson that towers of exponents are evaluated from the top down.
-So,
+So, in general,
 $$x^{y^z}=x^{\left(y^z\right)}\neq \left(x^y\right)^z=x^{yz}$$
 $$x^{y^z}\neq x^{yz}$$
-(That is, unless $y^z$ happens to equal $yz$, which is pretty unlikely.)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI2NDU2MzY4LC0xNTk3MDEwOTczXX0=
+eyJoaXN0b3J5IjpbLTEwNjg2NTcyNjcsLTE1OTcwMTA5NzNdfQ
+==
 -->